 U.S. #1120 is a centennial commemoration of the first overland mail route across the continental United States.
 The use of San Francisco as the location for the first day of issue suggests that the Postal Office Department recognized John Butterfield’s service in building the first overland mail route.
 But there is another contender for that title.

-After about a year of preparation and $1,000,000 invested, the first mail shipment began September 6, 1858.
+After about a year of preparation and $1,000,000 invested, the first mail shipment began when the first stagecoach left St. Louis on September 16, 1857.
 Butterfield had gathered over 2,000 mules and horses, 200 coaches, and 1,200 employees.
 The first shipment arrived in San Francisco on October 10, in 23 days, 23 hours – under the 25-day obligation his contract required.
 It had completed a journey of 2,800 miles.

 Trips were made each week until March 1861, when the route was discontinued because of the start of the Civil War.
 Wells Fargo, which had taken over the company from Butterfield, used a northern route to continue service during the war.
 The Pony Express, which could deliver mail in just 10 days, briefly replaced Overland Mail before it too was replaced by telegraphs and railroads.